Show All - Hide All

 Sunday, May 25: The ruins of Unkar delta represent four periods of occupation between A.D.
 900 and 1150.
 We discuss the people who lived here, their settlement history and way of life.
 After lunch, we boat past granaries, then descend into the Inner Gorge; its legendary rapids include Hance, Sockdolager, Grapevine, and Zoroaster.
 Celebratory dinner in camp.
 (B, L, D)

-Monday, May 26: A 9-mile hike out of the canyon on Bright Angel Trail!
-Start at dawn to beat the heat, stopping often for shade, water, and awe-inspiring views.
+Monday, May 26: A 7.5-mile hike out of the canyon on Bright Angel Trail!
+Start in early morning to beat the heat, stopping often for shade, water, and awe-inspiring views.
 (To lighten your load, send luggage out by mule.)
 Midafternoon pickup from El Tovar Hotel on the South Rim.
-Return to Flagstaff for dinner on your own.
+Return to Flagstaff for dinner on your own at our hotel.
 Overnight, Flagstaff.
 (B, L)

 Tuesday, May 27: Depart from Flagstaff anytime after breakfast.
 Shuttle provided by the hotel.
 (B)